kirui93/ScenTrees.jl/README.md

 We provide two important features at the moment:

-- Stochastic approximation of stochastic processes by scenario trees and scenario lattices
+- Stochastic approximation of stochastic processes by scenario trees and scenario lattices.
+    + Scenario trees are used in the case of discrete time and discrete state stochastic processes.
+    + Scenario lattices are natural discretization of Markov processes and so if the stochastic process is Markovian, scenario lattices would approximate the process well.
 - Estimating trajectories from stochastic data using kernel density estimation.
+    + This is a non-parametric technique for generating trajectories from a given observed data whose distribution is unknown.

-The data estimated in (2) above can be used in (1) to generate scenario trees and scenario lattices.
+    + The new trajectories estimated here can thus be used in stochastic approximation process to generate scenario trees and scenario lattices.

-The stochastic approximation procedure in `ScenTrees.jl` library follows from the framework provided by [Pflug and Pichler(2015)](https://doi.org/10.1007/s10589-015-9758-0).
+Stochastic approximation procedure in `ScenTrees.jl` library follows from the framework provided by [Pflug and Pichler(2015)](https://doi.org/10.1007/s10589-015-9758-0).

 *N/B* - _This package is actively developed and therefore new improvements and new features are continuously added._